Sachin-Suresh/laravel-dev/kstych/docs/index.md

 ### How to Run Kstych on macOS

 If you're developing a Kstych application on macOS and <a href="https://docs.docker.com/engine/install/ubuntu/" target="_blank">Docker</a> is already installed, you can use a simple terminal command to create a new Kstych project.
-For the purpose of the demonstration, let's create a simple "Blog application" in the directory named `BlogPost`.
+For demonstration, let's create a simple "Blog application" in the directory named `BlogPost`.

 1. Run the following commands in your terminal: